mostafavahdanideh/Corona-Virus-Infected-BS4/README.md

 Number of infected people

-Hello guys my name is mostafa vahdani and i am iranian
+Hello guys my name is mostafa vahdani and i am from iran

 The site from which I am extracting the information is now all changing and I try to keep this code up to date as much as possible so that there is no problem in running it.